 Nearly 1 in 5 U.S. adults live with a mental illness.
-Behavioral health issues are ultimately as common as many other health conditions – but the stigma around mental illness, and the paucity of related resources, suggest otherwise.
+Behavioral health issues and substance misuse are as common as many other health conditions – but the stigma around mental illness, and the paucity of related resources, suggest otherwise.
 Many insurance payers limit mental health service reimbursement.
 There’s also a shortage of behavioral health providers, especially severe in rural areas; where cities have 33 psychologists for 100,000 people, rural areas only have 9.
-These barriers further intensify the idea that mental illness is rare, shameful, or too difficult to treat.
+These barriers intensify the idea that mental illness is rare, shameful, or too difficult to treat.

 The CDC has confirmed a rise in fatal overdoses since the start of the COVID-19 pandemic, along with increasing levels of anxiety, depression, and trauma.
-But this rise in mental health and substance abuse issues impacts some communities more than others – and one of the most affected are Native American communities.
+But this increase in mental health and substance abuse issues impacts some communities more than others – and one of the most affected are Native American communities.

 Indigenous Crisis: The High Cost of Disconnection